If you want to get your heart pumping and increase your lung capacity then cardio based body weight exercises are the answer.

 - Repeat for 7 Minutes

-If you like this post then I think you will enjoy my other body weight exercises here
+If you like this post then I think you will enjoy my other workouts here